 Core Cat Vaccines

-- FVRCP: Rhinotracheitis, Calici, Panleukopenia.
-Given at 6 and 9 weeks.
+- FVRCP: Covers Rhinotracheitis, Calici, Panleukopenia, and is given at 6 and 9 weeks.

 - Rabies: The feline rabies vaccine is first given between 8 to 12 weeks old and readministered every year.

-- FeLuk (feline leukemia) for kittens: Due to the risk FeLuk poses to kittens, it is considered core.
+- FeLuk (feline leukemia) for kittens: Due to the risk leukemia poses to kittens, this is a core vaccine.

 Noncore Cat Vaccines